-This is solely a portfolio intended for applications.
+This is solely a portfolio intended for submission with applications.
 Please do not post any requests or send unsolicited offers as they will be turned down regardless of the compensation offered.

 Hobbyist Developer and Platform Enthusiast